-For your help, we have compiled a list of the prerequisites the panelists are looking for in candidates in a GROUP DISCUSSION.
+We have compiled a list of the prerequisites the panelists are looking for in candidates in a Group Discussion.

-As most of you have embarked on the path of becoming a manager (common entrance test for MBA 2012), do remember that there are certain skills and traits that are essential to becoming one.
+As most of you have embarked on the path of becoming a manager (Common Entrance Test for MBA), do remember that there are certain skills and traits that are essential to becoming one.
 While some of them are inherent in us, some can be imbibed and honed.
 And the purpose of holding a GD and PI in process is to identify those raw gems so that they can be polished off as rare diamonds!

 So the big question then is, what are the points on which MBA students/ MBA aspirants are judged or assessed by the Panelists?

 During a Group Discussion panelists assess you on:

 1) Good communication skills are essential in today’s competitive world.
 Having good communication skills show that you are a good listener and a speaker, the top qualities of a leader.

 2) Good communication skills emphasises clarity of thought, hence leaving less scope for misunderstandings.

 3) Good communication skills will help MBA students grab the attention of the panelists.